FOR ALL SCREENINGS

 Directed by Pedro Costa (Portugal/Cape Verde, 2014) 104min

-Introduction by Professor Fernando Arenas (University of Michigan) and Anna Mester
+Introduction by Professor Fernando Arenas and Anna Mester (University of Michigan)

 In “Horse Money”, Ventura — the sad-eyed Cape Verdean lead of “Colossal Youth” — is lost in startlingly abstracted and stunningly rendered indeterminacy as revolution takes place in the streets.
 A product of the failed promises of Portugal's 1974 Carnation Revolution — where the fight for democracy after decades of dictatorship neglected the African immigrant population of his generation — Ventura is increasingly held captive by his madness and the "nervous disease" that causes his constant trembling, the results of a lifetime's worth of back-breaking manual labor and extreme poverty.
 Recuperating in a mysterious, vaulted infirmary with a network of subterranean passages, Ventura wanders in and out of the various rooms — which, through ambiguous and startling slippages of time and place, lead him to hidden or suppressed areas of his mind.